 Specify the API control port for the JetStream server.
 This is the port on which the server listens for connections from the JetStream client.

 You’ll need to obtain the API control port from the server administrator.
 By default, JetStream servers use port 8886.

-The Notifications section allows you add a list of email addresses for recipients that will be notified whenever a transfer has finished.
-When a transfer is completed successfully, an email is sent to each recipient informing them that the copied files are available.
-If a transfer fails, an email is sent to each recipient advising them of this fact.
+The Notifications section allows you add a list of email addresses for recipients that will be notified whenever a transfer has started or finished.

 Editing An Email Address¶